How Healthcare Companies Can Share Data Safely for Offshore Testing and Development

 Protecto: A Solution for Integrity-Preserving Data Masking

-Many Real-World Success Stories
+Real-World Healthcare Data Masking Success Stories

 Many healthcare analytics companies leverage Protecto to create anonymized data for offshore development and testing, saving millions in development costs and significantly improving testing quality.
 Protecto provided the support this company needed to scale its testing and operations without compromising data security by enabling HIPAA-compliant, secure data sharing.